lunarmodules/ldoc/doc/doc.md

     end

     ...
+Of course there is also the 'module' tag which you have already seen.

+As an alternative to using the 'module' tag as described before, you can still start your modules the Lua 5.1 way:

+    --- solvers for common equations.
+    module("solvers", package.seeall)

-This is the common module style used in Lua 5.1, but it's increasingly common to see less 'magic' ways of creating modules in Lua.
-Since `module` is deprecated in Lua 5.2, any future-proof documentation tool needs to handle these styles gracefully:
+However, the 'module' function is deprecated in Lua 5.2 and it is increasingly common to see less 'magic' ways of creating modules, as seen in the description of the 'module' tag previously with the explicitely returned module table.

-    --- a test module
-    -- @module test

-    local test = {}

-    --- first test.
-    function test.one()
-    ...
-    end

-    ...

-    return test

-Here the name of the module is explicitly given using the 'module' tag.
-If you leave this out, then LDoc will infer the name of the module from the name of the file and its relative location in the filesystem; this logic is also used for the `module(...)` idiom.
-(How this works and when you need to provide extra information is discussed later.)
+### Local module name

 It is common to use a local name for a module when declaring its contents.
 In this case the 'alias' tag can tell LDoc that these functions do belong to the module: